isabellahu77/Isabella_BSE_Portfolio/index.md

 # Solar Tracker
+The solar tracker uses sunlight to move the solar panel and take in solar energy to conveniently turn it into electrical energy for different uses.
+It is able to track voltage, light, temperature, and humidity onto an LCD Display module, charge powered devices with a smart phone charging module, as well as move the solar panel based on where there is the most light.
 <!-- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails! -->

 | **Engineer** | **School** | **Area of Interest** | **Grade** |